MikeDacre/torque_queue_manager/README.md

                         this if you want less than 16 to run at once on a single node.
 Note that you will still be billed for all 16 cores.
-Default: 16 --commands COMMANDS   Over-ride number of commands per file, if this number is less than the threads, you will waste resources.
-If this number is greater than the threads, your extra jobs will queue on the node and execute when there is a free thread.
-Default: 16
-  -d TMPDIR, --tmpdir TMPDIR
+Default: 16 --commands COMMANDS   Over-ride number of commands sent to each node.
+This defaults to the same as '-t'.
+If you want less than 16commands to run on a node, you can just set '-t'.
+If however, you want jobs to run in serial on a node, this can be a good option.
+This option should be completely unnecessary most of the time Default: 16 -d TMPDIR, --tmpdir TMPDIR
                         Where to store job files - you must delete them manually, Default: /oasis/scratch/peanut/temp_project/